 - welcome collaboration with practitioners of other disciplines,

-- are aware of their own strengths and limitations and the impact those strengths and limitations on their practice of psychology, and
+- are aware of their own strengths and limitations and the impact of those strengths and limitations on their practice of psychology, and

 - are sensitive to individual differences and to the possible effects of multicultural issues upon diagnostic, therapeutic, and consultative relationships.

 Training at The Emily Program maintains a strong focus on the interpersonal development and awareness of the future practitioner.
 Eating disorders are complex and dynamic; people suffering have often survived aspects of physical or relational trauma.
-In an effort to train future practitioners to best provide care, we believe it necessary to provide adequate focus on the practitioners' sense of self as a developing therapist.
-This focus on the self as therapist is maintained throughout the training, in supervision, didactics, and the intern group.
+In an effort to train future practitioners to best provide care, we believe it is necessary to provide adequate focus on the practitioner's sense of self as a developing therapist.
+This focus on the self as therapist is maintained throughout the training: in supervision, didactics, and the intern group.

 - Post-Doctoral Fellowships

 - Doctoral Internship in Psychology

 - Group Therapy Graduate Student Practicum

 - U of M - TEP Dietetic Internship